Administrar claves

 HashiCorp Vault hcvault:// hcvault://[key-id]

-Obtén las credenciales clave
+Obtén las credenciales de clave

 Prepara las credenciales necesarias para que Tink pueda autenticarse en el KMS externo.